Probing emergent axion electrodynamics with waveguide apparatus

 The radiation power density ${\cal P}_\text{rad}=\mbf{S}\cdot\z = \frac{1}{\mu} (\ebold\times\bbold)\cdot\z = \frac{1}{4\mu v} (b_0 B_0)^2 r^2 \cos^2(kz-\omega t)$ yields the time-averaged transmitted power through the entire guide:

-It is noteworthy that such an intensity is also proportional to $(B_0)^2$ and comes from topological grounds brought about by the axion anomaly according to action \xref{action}, likewise the CME chiral conductivity reported in Ref.~\cite{Kharzeev-Nat-Phys-2016}.
-Its optical probing, as predicted above, provides an unambiguous and direct signature of the axion field realization by the material filling the waveguide.
+It is noteworthy that such an intensity is also proportional to $(B_0)^2$ and comes from topological grounds brought about by the chiral anomaly according to action \xref{action}, likewise the CME chiral conductivity reported in Ref.~\cite{Kharzeev-Nat-Phys-2016}.
+Its optical probing, as predicted above, provides an unambiguous and direct signature of the emergent axion field realization by the material filling the waveguide.

 \textit{Rectangular waveguide.} The case of a rectangular waveguide with width $w$ and height $h$ can be readily solved using an electrostatic potential $\Phi(x,y)$ that vanishes at the guide walls.
-By setting $\bs{\mathcal{E}} = - \nablab \Phi$ and $\bbot \cdot \bp = 0$, the nonhomogeneous Maxwell's equations reduce to \be \nablab^2 \Phi(x,y) = - b_0 B_0. \ee Equation \xref{iii-phi} is analogous to the Saint-Venant torsion problem in solid mechanics, where $\Phi$ plays the role of Prandtl's stress function, and the source term is $-2Gk$ with $G$ the shear modulus and $k$ the (constant) twist rate \cite{timoshenko-goodier}.
-The solution is well-known in the literature \cite{prandtl} and it is
+By setting $\bs{\mathcal{E}} = - \nablab \Phi$ and $\bbot \cdot \bp = 0$, the nonhomogeneous Maxwell's equations reduce to \be \nablab^2 \Phi(x,y) = - b_0 B_0. \ee This equation is analogous to the Saint-Venant torsion problem in solid mechanics of a bar with a constant cross-section subjected to torsional loads, where $\Phi$ plays the role of Prandtl's stress function, and the source term is $-2Gk$ with $G$ the shear modulus and $k$ the (constant) twist rate \cite{timoshenko-goodier}.
+The solution for the rectangular cross-section is well-known in the literature \cite{prandtl} and it is

 The corresponding expressions for $\ebold$ and $\bbold=\z\times\ebold/v$ are not very revealing.
 Figure \ref{fig:rect-external-field} depicts their spatial behavior in a cross-section of the guide (considering the first 20 terms of the summation above).
-The field lines reveal an effective line-like charge and current densities located along the guide axis (center of the images) due to the coupling between the applied magnetic field and the axion field.
+The field lines reveal an effective line-like charge and current densities located along the guide axis (center of the images) due to the coupling between the applied axial magnetic field $\bbold_\text{ext}=B_0\z$ and the component $b_z=b_0/v$, whereas $\bb_\bot$ is everywhere perpendicular to $\bbold$.
 Of course, the transmitted power through the guide scales with $(B_0)^2$, as in the previous geometry.